 From 2013, tobacco excise increases in Australia were based on two mechanisms: (i) the Average Weekly Ordinary Time Earnings ("AWOTE") mechanism applied twice per year in March and September, and (ii) a 12.5 per cent excise accelerator applied in September of each year.
 In September 2021, the excise accelerator was discontinued, with the AWOTE mechanism remaining in place.
-However, the newly elected Labour government re-introduced an excise accelerator at a rate of 5 per cent per year for three years, which commenced on 1 September 2023.
-The move will increase the affordability pressures being experienced by consumers and is likely to lead to further increases in an already booming illicit trade.
+However, the government re-introduced an excise accelerator at a rate of 5 per cent per year for three years, which commenced on 1 September 2023.
+The move has increased the affordability pressures being experienced by consumers and has led to further increases in an already booming illicit trade.